 **Direct Patient Care Exception

 The format of BT-C is Portfolio Application.
-The applicant is required to complete FOUR Evidence Forms (EF).
-Three of the EFs require a description of a patient case showing that the applicant has the skill, knowledge and experience to meet the pre-defined Specialty Practice Objectives for a given domain of burn rehabilitation practice (Ex.
+The applicant is required to complete THREE Evidence Forms (EF).
+Two of the EFs require a description of a patient case showing that the applicant has the skill, knowledge and experience to meet the pre-defined Specialty Practice Objectives for a given domain of burn rehabilitation practice (Ex.
 Splinting, Scar Management, Evaluation/Treatment/Discharge Planning, etc).
-The fourth EF is a description of a Program, Publication or Research Project related to one of the burn rehabilitation domains with which the applicant has been involved.
-The four EFs together should represent a collection of the applicant’s best work and demonstrate high level competence in burn rehabilitation.
+The third EF is a description of a Program, Publication or Research Project related to one of the burn rehabilitation domains with which the applicant has been involved.
+The three EFs together should represent a collection of the applicant’s best work and demonstrate high level competence in burn rehabilitation.
 An Applicant Manual is available to therapists who are considering applying for BT-C, which describes all of the components of application process and provides helpful information for preparing an application.
+More information can be found on our BT-C website.

 The fee for BT-C registration and application is $450 and the certification is good for 5 years.
-Recertification criteria is available in the Applicant Manual.
+Recertification criteria is available in the on our BT-C website.

 By: Ingrid S. Parry, MS, PT, BT-C; Shriners Hospitals for Children, Northern California, Sacramento, CA